 Sentara OrthoJoint Center®

-Each Sentara OrthoJoint Center® has a singular focus: the needs of orthopedic surgical patients undergoing hip or knee replacement.
-These ten centers concentrate their efforts on a dedicated team approach involving nurses, anesthesiologists, surgeons, physical therapists and home care.
-This centered approach improves both patient care and outcomes and has helped us provide surgical options for patients.
+With almost 8,000 joint replacements in 2017, each Sentara OrthoJoint Center® has a singular focus: the needs of orthopedic surgical patients undergoing hip or knee replacement.
+These 11 centers concentrate their efforts on a dedicated team approach involving nurses, anesthesiologists, surgeons, physical therapists and home care.
+This centered approach improves both patient care and outcomes.

 click map to enlarge

 - Ten Ways to Recover at Home.
-A two sided document developed to help patients and their surgeons to appreciate the advantages of being able to be discharged from the hospital directly to the comforts of home for a continued recovery.
+A two-sided document developed to help patients and their surgeons appreciate the advantages of being able to be discharged from the hospital directly to the comforts of home for a continued recovery.
+This is now included in the patient and family guidebook.
 This document has since been adapted for other patients outside of orthopedic care.

 - Patient Commitment.
-Choosing to have elective orthopedic surgery does come with a commitment from the patient, and a coach to do their best to learn what they can do to have the very best outcomes.
-This three copy document bullets out the simple things that can optimize the experience and recovery.
+Choosing to have elective orthopedic surgery does come with a commitment from the patient — and a coach — to do their best to learn what they can do to have the very best outcomes.
+This document bullets out the simple things that can optimize the experience and recovery.

 - StopLight Discharge Poster.
-With hospital stays after surgery becoming shorter, when patients are discharged from home, they need to know the guidelines for what is normal, what symptoms need to be discussed with a health care provider and what needs immediate attention.
+With hospital stays after surgery becoming shorter, when patients are discharged to home, they need to know the guidelines for what is normal, what symptoms need to be discussed with a healthcare provider and what needs immediate attention.
+This is also a part of the patient and family guidebook.

 The trend of shorter length of stays fueled the increased expansion of patients electing to have a one night length of stay in the hospital following joint replacement surgery.
 This option was initially offered at two locations in 2014, grew to four sites in 2015 and, in 2016, expanded to two additional locations: Sentara Princess Anne Hospital and Sentara Virginia Beach General Hospital.
 In late 2017, the Express Track option started being offered at Sentara Martha Jefferson Hospital where some patients are already returning home the day of surgery to continue their recovery.